Pvt. Orvis Lyle Rinehart

 rest of his life because of the lack of vitamins

-while a POW.
-It was later discovered that he
+while a POW, and it was later discovered that he

 had tuberculosis.
 He also had to have all